About the Online GIS Degree Program

 - Introduction to Geodatabases (GIS215): Provides an introduction the geodatabase format and design data concepts.
 Also covers various data models that can be utilized for geodatabase design.
 Students create new personal geodatabases in which students learn to import and export existing datasets and also study real-world case studies that utilize geodatabase technology.

 - Environmental Modeling (GIS300): Introduces concepts from environmental modeling and physical geography and demonstrates the ways in which GIS can be utilized as a tool within these fields.
 Includes GIS techniques to model real-world phenomena and to solve environmental modeling challenges.

 - Senior GIS Capstone Project (GIS499): Integrates concepts and capabilities learned in previous GIS course work and applies them in a real-world setting.
 The course refines project development skills and the ability to acquire information and process technology in GIS and remote sensing.

 Program Learning Outcomes

 Graduates of the B.S.
-Geographic Information Systems program will be able to:
+GIS degree program will be able to: